The body pattern of lower crossed syndrome

 - Tibialis anterior

 Compensations and patterns in lower crossed syndrome

 Depending on exactly which sets of muscles are short and tight and which muscles are long and weak, lower crossed syndrome can create different visual expressions in the body.
-There are considered to be two main “types” or ways that lower crossed syndrome is expressed, but there is certainly variability within and among these two general types.
+There are two main “types”, or ways that lower crossed syndrome expresses.
+But, there is certainly variability within and among these two general types.